 The Pillar

 Week 1 was all about giving this thing a real start.
 I'd been thinking about it for a while if it is worth the time?
 Turns out, it didn't matter because I just like building software.
 Couldn't get the domain I wanted (domain squatters beat me by a few hours), but found a solid alternative.
-Set up professional email, claimed social handles, and picked green and orange (as every food/recipe app does) for branding.
+Set up professional email, claimed social handles, and picked orange as the primary brand color.

-These small wins made Bite feel less like a side project and more like a problem I am solving in my own world.
+These small wins made Bite feel less like a side project and more like a problem I am solving.

 Building Production-Ready

-Next.js 16 is the perfect tool to ride this storm out.
-Clerk handles auth because rolling your own in 2026 is masochism.
-Built a proper relational database with Drizzle ORM and Neon Postgres (chose them cos' they sound fun and is free).
+I think Next.js 16 is the perfect tool to ride this storm out.
+Clerk handles auth because rolling your own in 2026 is not worth it.
+Built a proper relational database with Drizzle ORM and Neon Postgres (chose them because they don't cost any money).

 Shipping